-In making this determination, the Corporation has given full consideration to the College's current performance in terms of student outcomes, its funding performance against target (linked to student number growth), the economic, social and political challenges facing North East Lincolnshire and the surrounding area, and its risk appetite relative to the attainment of its Strategic Ambitions.
-Cash flow forecasts for 2021/22 and beyond are very positive following a highly successful recruitment in September 2021 and a natural significant increase in the local demography for the region from September 2022.
-The level of cash days in hand is set to rise further in 2020/21 to an average of 357 days, which is 297 days higher than the Six Form College Median forecast for that year of 60 days cash in hand.
+In making this determination, the Corporation has given full consideration to the College's current performance in terms of student outcomes, its funding performance against target (linked to student number growth), the economic, social and political challenges facing North East Lincolnshire and the surrounding area, and its risk appetite relative to the attainment of its strategic ambitions.
+Cash flow forecasts for 2022/23 and beyond are very positive following a highly successful recruitment in September 2022 and a natural significant increase in the local demography for the region from September 2022.
+The level of cash days in hand is set to rise further in 2022/23.